mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   Name string
 }

-// DeviceCapacityConsumptionRef defines a set of capacities that
+// DeviceCapacityConsumption defines a set of capacities that
-// a device will consume from a capacity pool. type DeviceCapacityConsumptionRef struct {
+// a device will consume from a capacity pool. type DeviceCapacityConsumption struct {
   // CapacityPool defines the capacity pool from which the
   // capacities defined (either directly or through a mixin)
   // will be consumed from.